mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 website by overriding default variables.'
 excerpt: 'Customizing error pages in your web application or website is a handy feature because of giving an excellent experience to users and let you lead users to the right page after seeing the error.
-So let\'s see how to override these pages in Django projects.'
+So lets see how to override these pages in Django projects.'
 coverImage:
     file: '/assets/blog/how-to-override-error-pages-in-django/cover.jpg'